tobyk100/Sort/README.md

 teams sets.
 Since the algorithms are in a list we can index them simply, main knows that it recieves the list in sorted order and can send back an index specifying what algorithm to run.

+When we need to add new algorithms we can modify algorithms.py and leave main completely unchanged.

 <strong>November 1st Release</strong>